 The students said they hoped by speaking out it would encourage better education and programming.

 Thomas said education should include honest discussions, including some among all-female groups, as well as more detailed information about contraception options and sources of health care information -- including abortion and Plan B pills.

 "And we need to learn how to talk about sex with our partners," Thomas told committee members.

 "Although I know it's hard to accept that our youth are sexually active," O'Neil said, "it is a reality of our generation."

 She said all issues in sex education should be part of the curriculum, and allowing high schoolers to talk to middle school students about the issues should be considered.
-The students said they know peers who have had a child or are thinking about getting pregnant, adding that teens should be made aware of the long-term, difficult commitment required to raise a child.

 Committee members Katherine Yon and Kathleen Amuso expressed support for an overhaul of the city's programs and for a review by the curriculum committee, which Yon heads.

 "I think the curriculum is outdated," Amuso said this week.
 "And I would like to take a look at what Berkshire United Way" -- through its Face the Facts: Reduce Teen Pregnancy coalition -- "can bring to our program."